Coaspe/riot_api/packages/riot_api/README.md

 # riot_api

-This library provides an easy way to use the riot api with Dart language.
+This package provides an easy way to use the riot api with Dart language.

-Queries using access token and RSO are not yet supported

-- League of Legends api
-    - CHAMPION-MASTERY-V4
-    - CHAMPION-V3
-    - CLASH-V1
-    - LEAGUE-EXP-V4
-    - LEAGUE-V4
-    - LOL-CHALLENGES-V1
-    - LOL-STATUS-V4
-    - MATCH-V5
-    - SPECTATOR-V4
-    - SUMMONER-V4
-    - TOURNAMENT-V4 (Not yet supported)
-    - TOURNAMENT-STUB-V4 (Not yet supported)
 - Riot account api
     - ACCOUNT-V1
-- Valorant api (Not yet supported)
-- Legends of Runeterra (Not yet supported)

 ## Requirements